mrjackyliang/homebridge-adt-pulse/README.md

 5. ADT Carbon Monoxide Detector (`co`)
 6. ADT Fire (Smoke/Heat) Detector (`fire`)

-If you have a sensor that is unsupported by this plugin, [request a feature](https://github.com/mrjackyliang/homebridge-adt-pulse/issues/new?template=feature_request.md) so I can add support for it into the plugin.
+If you have a sensor that is unsupported by this plugin, please [request a feature](https://github.com/mrjackyliang/homebridge-adt-pulse/issues/new?template=feature_request.md) so I can add support for it into the plugin.

 Please mind that I DO NOT have plans to support smart devices or cameras connected to the ADT Pulse service.
-I recommend using another `homebridge-plugin` for that.
+I recommend using another `homebridge-plugin` or the [official ADT Pulse app](https://www.adt.com/help/faq/adt-pulse/adt-pulse-mobile-app).

 ## Test Script
 There is a test script included in the package that performs specific actions used by the plugin.
 Feel free to test it out, and report any bugs you see.